Ripon, Wisconsin: Transportation

 Ripon is served by Wisconsin 23, Wisconsin 44 and Wisconsin 49 of the state highway system.
 Wis 23 West and Wis 49 North head to Green Lake.
 Wis 23 heads east to Rosendale and Fond du Lac.
 Wis 44 North heads northeast to Pickett and Oshkosh.
-Wis 44 and 49 South are cosigned exiting town for 6 miles.
+Wis 44 and 49 South are cosigned, exiting town for six miles.
 Wis 44 heads to Fairwater.
 Wis 49 heads to Brandon and Waupun.
-Fond du Lac County Hwy E also serves town.
+Fond du Lac County Hwy E also serves the town.

 Ripon is the starting point for the Fisk VFR arrival into EAA AirVenture Oshkosh.